 - Q How is skin color affect diabetes rates?

-- Q How does high blood sugar relate to type 2 diabetes?
+- Q How common is type 2 diabetes?